-Born in Kansas City, Missouri, Kate began vocal training during junior high school, studying throughout high school and college in Pendleton, Oregon, and Walla Walla, Washington.
-Performing in competitions for classical vocal music, she placed in the top 10 vocalists in the State of Oregon and won many awards, including the coveted National Arion Award for Music.
+Born in Kansas City, Missouri, Kate began vocal training during junior high school, studying throughout high school and college in the Pacific Northwest.
+Performing in competitions for classical vocal music, she placed among the top vocalists in the State of Oregon and won many awards, including the coveted National Arion Award for Music.
 After living in Walla Walla, WA, for more than 20 years, she moved to Portland, OR, and co-founded Kate & The Crocodiles, which is her primary band.
 She’s been an invited guest soloist with myriad groups, most recently including Pink Martini.
 (Photo credit: Scott Butner)

 Gavin studied trumpet, piano, and voice as a young person in Portland, Oregon.
 Years later he began to quietly prove he could make a living as a freelance musician in the city of Portland.
 He played trumpet in every imaginable circumstance: wedding ceremonies, musical theater orchestras, foot races, brass quintets, national anthems, and polka, mariachi, salsa, gospel, R&B, funk, pop, and classic rock bands.
 Just as he quit his day job in 1996, the audition for Pink Martini presented itself, with whom he has played ever since.
 A few years later, Gavin founded and led The Shanghai Woolies, an eight-piece band who play hot jazz and pop from the early 20th, employing electric guitars alongside the clarinet and banjo.
 He met Kate in 2013 and began to imagine yet a new direction for his music, one which has inspired him to take up three new middle-brass instruments: alto horn, mellophone, and French horn.
 (Photo credit: Scott Butner)